Alloy Artifacts

 The illustration unfortunately does not show the gripping pattern on the handles, but based on observed examples it was a rectangular grid pattern.

 Sears later filed for a trademark on "ARC JOINT" and received trademark #898,688 in 1970.
-The use of "Arc-Joint" in the McKaig-Hatch catalog provides a strong hint that the company was working with Sears on pliers of this type.
+The use of "Arc-Joint" in the McKaig-Hatch catalog provides strong evidence that the company was working with Sears on pliers of this type.

 We've seen photographs of Dunlap Arc-Joint pliers with a "Y-Circle" marking to indicate production by McKaig-Hatch.